 Ladder Canyon Trail is a 5.3 mile lightly trafficked loop trail located near Desert Center, CA that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from October until April.
+The trail offers a number of activity options and is accessible from October until April.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash